 Portland General Electric (PGE), headquartered in Portland, OR, is one of the utilities in the United States that hold a higher percentage of renewable energy consumers according to the National Renewable Energy Laboratory’s (NREL) annual report in 2009 [1, 2].
-The project which started in 2009, will install meters communicating via a wireless network identical to the cellular phone network, to provide for a 2-way communication between PGE and its residential and commercial consumers [1, 3, 4, 5].
+The project which started in 2009, aimed to install meters communicating via a wireless network identical to the cellular phone network, to provide for a 2-way communication between PGE and its residential and commercial consumers [1, 3, 4, 5].
 PGE selected the Sensus' FlexNet advanced metering infrastructure solution.
-PGE believes that the smart grid installation will result in energy and cost savings to consumers, environmental benefits and speeding up of power restoration .

-PGE plans to complete the smart meter installation for about 850,000 consumers in Oregon by September 2010 [1, 2].
-The capital cost of the project is expected to be $130-135 million .
+PGE planned to complete the smart meter installation for about 850,000 consumers in Oregon by September 2010 [1, 2].
+825,00 0 smart meters were installed as stated in a report .
+The capital cost of the project was expected to be $130-135 million , which increased to $140-145 million according to .
 AMI was purchased from Sensus Metering.
-Residential and smaller business customer meters will be installed by Wellington Energy .
+Residential and smaller business customer meters were to be installed by Wellington Energy .